barebox/barebox/Documentation/user/remote-control.rst

 +----------------+---------------------+

-If your distribution does not provide aforementioned packages, you can use 'pip' in order to install the dependencies localy to your user account via:
+If your distribution does not provide aforementioned packages, you can use 'pip' in order to install the dependencies locally to your user account via:

 .. code-block:: sh